Complete Guide to Ayurvedic Oral Care

 Yes, children above 5 years can use dantmanjan.
 In fact, it's safer than fluoride toothpaste for young children who tend to swallow paste while brushing.
 Start with a small amount and supervise brushing until they learn to spit properly.

-Does Ayurvedic oral care prevent cavities? +
+Can Ayurvedic oral care support tooth health? +

 Can I use dantmanjan with a toothbrush? +